MicrosoftDocs/power-platform/power-platform/admin/powerplatform-api-create-service-principal.md

 ## Limitations of service principals
 Currently, service principal authentication works for environment management, tenant settings, and Power Apps management.
 APIs related to Flow are supported for service principal authentication in situations where a license is not required, as it is not possible to assign licenses to service principal identities in Azure Active Directory.

 Service principal applications are treated within Power Platform similar to how normal users are with the Power Platform Administrator role assigned.
 Granular roles and permissions cannot be assigned to limit their capabilities.
-The application does not get any special role assigned in Azure AD, this is just how the platform services will treat requests made by service principals.
+The application does not get any special role assigned in Azure AD, as this is how the platform services treat requests made by service principals.